lukecav/woocommerce-additional-product-identifiers/README.md

 Next to the Product identifiers we have added a optimised title field so you can create special optimized titles to your products and use them in you feeds.

 # Use this plugin
-* step 1.
+* Step 1.
 Click the green button (top right) "Clone or Download"
-* step 2.
+* Step 2.
 Click download ZIP
-* step 3.
+* Step 3.
 Inzip the file
-* step 4.
+* Step 4.
 The plugin directory is named "woocommerce-additional-product-identifiers-master" Remove -master from the name
-* step 5. .zip the file to woocommerce-additional-product-identifiers.zip
+* Step 5. .zip the file to woocommerce-additional-product-identifiers.zip
-* step 6.
+* Step 6.
 Install the plugin in your Wordpress Woocommerce shop like an ordinary plugin.

 And your done.
 You will find extra fields with eacht prouct you can fill in with the right data.
 If you would like to use the fields in your theme you can retreive data with the Wordpress get_post_meta() function.